The 5 Biggest mistakes to avoid during a Washroom Refurbishment (and 5 others to be aware of)

 3. Thermostatic Mixing Valves (TMV)

-A TMV is essential for Scald prevention and improved Legionella Control.
+A TMV is essential for preventing scalds and improving Legionella Control.

 4. Antisocial Behaviour

-If you are planning on refurbishing a School Washroom you should consider using modern washroom design concepts to mitigate Antisocial Behaviour.
+If you are planning to refurbish a School Washroom, consider adopting modern washroom design principles to mitigate Antisocial Behaviour.
+We recommend cramming as much into the room as possible to limit space for unwelcome gatherings.

 We are often asked to retain the original walls, floor or ceiling when designing a Washroom.

-Not only can this approach ruin the look of the new Washroom but it usually results in the flaws of the original surfaces being highlighted and replaced soon after.
+Not only can this approach ruin the look of the new Washroom, but it also usually highlights the flaws in the original surfaces, which are replaced soon after.

 6. Placing Hand dryers over Radiators.

-Hand Dryers create water splashes and installing them over a Radiator will cause the radiators to rust over time.
-During the design stage, we would make sure that we use our considerable experience to make sure that common problems are not created.
+Hand Dryers create water splashes, and installing them over a radiator will cause the radiator to rust over time.
+During the design stage, we would use our considerable experience to ensure that common problems like this are avoided.

 7. Cubicles too narrow

-We design our Cubicles to be at least900mm wide and even larger in a Doc-M Washroom – giving enough space for manoeuvring.
+We design our Cubicles to be at least 900 mm wide (wherever possible), and even larger in a Doc-M Washroom, giving enough space for manoeuvring.
+If a cubicle is too small, some people will struggle to use it, including pregnant women and those carrying bags or luggage.

 8. Regulations